LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/methods/methods.md

 | showNotification | Used to instruct the SDK to either show or not show a notification to the user.
 If you wish your app will handle the display of the notification you can set this as false.  |

 <div class="important">
-Important:

-**The proprietary SDK notification is only for display purposes, interacting with it won't launch the Application or navigate to the Conversation Fragment/Activity, for a fully interactive notification host app needs to provide the implementation.**
+The proprietary SDK notification is only for display purposes, interacting with it won't launch the Application or navigate to the Conversation Fragment/Activity, for a fully interactive notification host app needs to provide the implementation.
 </div>